brayanquirozurrutia/face-recognition-backend/README.md

 # Face Recognition Backend

-This project implements a backend application for facial recognition, including detecting faces, registering users, and recognizing users from uploaded images.
+This project implements a backend application for facial recognition, including detecting faces, registering users, and recognizing users in real time through WebSocket.
 Built using FastAPI, PostgreSQL, and Redis, this application showcases a basic implementation of a face recognition pipeline using Mediapipe and Facenet-PyTorch.

 ## Features

-1. **Face Detection:** Detects faces in uploaded images using Mediapipe.
+1. **Face Detection:** Detects faces in uploaded images or frames using Mediapipe.
 2. **User Registration:** Registers users with facial embeddings extracted from uploaded images.
 3. **Face Recognition:** Recognizes registered users by comparing facial embeddings using cosine similarity.
+4. **Real-Time Recognition:** Streams frames via WebSocket for real-time face recognition.
+5. **Redis Integration:** Temporary caching of detected faces for quick processing.

 ## Architecture

 - **FastAPI**: RESTful API framework for Python.
 - **PostgreSQL**: Database to store user data and embeddings.
-- **Redis**: Cache layer for future extensions (e.g., real-time data processing).
+- **Redis**: Caching layer to store detected faces temporarily.
 - **Facenet-PyTorch**: Model for extracting facial embeddings.
 - **Mediapipe**: Library for detecting faces in images.
+- **WebSocket**: Real-time communication for face recognition.

 ## Requirements